PhD Supervision

 Specific topics: music, fashion, digital technologies, creativity and knowledge, creating distinction and value, consumption, intermediation/curation, entrepreneurship, labour, aesthetic labour, networking practices, locational choice.

-*I am looking to recruit three new PhD students for the topics below, if interested please email me: b.j.hracs@soton.ac.uk
+*I am looking to recruit new PhD students for the topics below.
+If you are interested in these topics, or developing a topic related to my areas of supervision please email me: b.j.hracs@soton.ac.uk

-Topic 3: From Kreuzberg to Williamsburg: Exploring the trans-local nature of cultural scenes (See full details)
+Topic 3: Exploring the trans-local nature of cultural scenes

-Charlotte Campbell (MA + PhD) Title: 'Exploring the roles of physical and virtual space in trans-local cultural scene uniformity' (September 2018- Present)
+Charlotte Campbell (PhD) Title: 'Exploring the roles of physical and virtual space in trans-local cultural scene uniformity'

 Jack Webster (PhD) Title: ‘Taste in the Digital Age: Music Streaming Services and the Performance of Class Distinction.’
 (2019)